jlapeyre/Symata.jl/README.md

 This documentation can be printed from within SJulia by entering `?, SymName` at the `sjulia` prompt.
-Note the comma, which is neccessary because limitations in the provisional parsing method.
+Note the comma, which is necessary because limitations in the provisional parsing method.
 `Help(Symname)` prints the same documentation.
 This allows you to type `@ex Help(SymName)` from Julia.